pelavarre/shell2py/README.md

 # shell2py
-Clean up the syntax so you can paste fragments of Bash into Python
+Let you paste fragments of Bash into Python, by cleaning up the syntax for you

+Like if you say

+    shell2py ls -1

+Then it says

+    import os

+    filenames = os.listdir()
+    for filename in filenames:
+        print(filename)

+\- copied by:  git clone https://github.com/pelavarre/shell2py.git